 Suggested ages for visiting: Best for children 0-5yrs, 6-10 yrs

-Admission: An admission fee is charged, however there is special pricing for families/children with ASD during “Play Your Way” events.
+Admission: An admission fee is charged, however there is special pricing for members, and discount and scholarship details included on their website.

 Maine Discovery Museum